-www.papaCambridge.com The scheme of assessment consists of one question paper and coursework.
-The full range of grades (A-G) is available.
+www.papacambridge.com The scheme of assessment consists of one question paper and coursework.
+The full range of grades (A\-G) is available.
 There are no options.

-QUESTION PAPER (AVAILABLE GRADES A TO G)
+QUESTION PAPER (AVAILABLE GRADES A\ TO G)

 The question paper assesses candidates' knowledge and understanding in relation to the content.
 Candidates are also required to demonstrate skills of description, interpretation and evaluation.
-The question paper is divided into two sections and lasts for 2 hours.
+The question paper has a weighting of 40% of the syllabus total and is divided into two sections which last for 1 hour 45 minutes.